GLEN CLEANING COMPANY LIMITED

 We have reported to HM Government the data required by them for firms employing more than 250 people.

 The data demonstrates that in both median pay and bonus payments there is a 0% difference.
-There is however a 4% difference in the mean level of pay.
+There is now a only a 2.95% difference in the mean level of pay.
+This is down from last year’s figure of 4% and we will continue to work hard to reduce this further.
 This pay gap is not caused by unequal pay for men and women in the same roles and with similar experience.

 The significant difference in the mean bonus is due to the Chief Executive being male and paid a significant level of his remuneration as bonus payments.